oyalabs/oyalabs.github.io/_posts/2018-01-23-asana-its-all-about-tasks.md

 Within `Project`, it can be created as `List View` or `Board View`, the one below is using board view, which easy to check the progress and manage each [Sprint](https://www.scrum.org/resources/what-is-a-sprint-in-scrum).

-But basically, whatever task you can think of, you just add it in the [Backlog](https://www.scrum.org/resources/what-is-a-product-backlog) list, can be just simple description, as long as can identify the task and what need to be done.
+But basically, whatever task you can think of, you just add it in the [Backlog](https://www.scrum.org/resources/what-is-a-product-backlog) list, can be a just simple description, as long as can identify the task and what needs to be done.

 And you can easily **drag and drop** the task you want **to move** to another list, just like Trello.

 To **show and hide the completed tasks**, can use the filter on the top left on the screen.

-#### Track progress
+### Track progress

 Ah yeah!
 Final step!
 > Now you've the projects you followed and you know how to manage the tasks for yourself and project.